tatarize/turtle3d/README.md

         var coords = turtle("^<XF^<XFX-F^>>XFX&F+>>XFX-F>X->", 90 * (Math.PI / 180));

-Typically there is a strong connection between using lsystem rules and turtle graphics in either 2 or 3 dimensions.
+Typically there is a strong connection between using L-system or Lindenmayer system and turtle graphics in either 2 or 3 dimensions.

         var fractal = require('lsys');
         var lsystem = fractal("L", {